jagmoreira/jagmoreira.github.io/content/pages/about.md

 Title: About
 Date: 2016-12-16
+Modified: 2019-02-23

 Hi, my name is João Moreira.
-I'm a budding data scientist from Portugal.
-I'm currently looking for new opportunities in the data science scene in Chicago.
+I'm a data scientist working for Cars.com currently developing real-time recommendation systems to help users find the vehicle that best suits them.

 I have a PhD from Northwestern University.
 My research involved quantifying the effect of gender diversity in creative (scientific and film) teams.
 I found that work by more diverse teams tends to have a higher impact, and that concentration of power in small homogeneous groups of leaders can lead to an overall gender discrimination.
 I have also created a simple, yet principled system to evaluate scientific impact called [foreCite](http://forecite.us/).